 From virtual reality rehabilitation systems to anti-gravity treadmills, the technology is as cutting-edge as it is promising — not just for seniors, but anyone in need of cognitive or physical rehab, whether due to disease, disability, or injury.
 Since healthcare has expanded the average lifespan so dramatically, each innovation is a welcome addition that ensures less years spent suffering and more spent active and well.

-Considering the current capabilities of rehabilitation robots, it’s also evident they have a place in restorative treatment — not as an assistant, but rather a key tool that generates better outcomes.
+Considering the current capabilities of rehabilitation robots, it’s also evident they have a place in restorative treatment — not as an assistant, but rather as a key tool that generates better outcomes.

 That’s because robotic rehabilitation systems can now guide patients through activities and exercises in an immersive and efficient manner.
 This technology also provides data-driven insights that can consistently enhance treatment effectiveness.